joonhainf/542Group11/README.md

 I have plotted out SVM scatterplots in the respective files.
 However, all SVM models fail to split the dataset in a meaningful way.
 In analysis_SVM.py, I try to find train the data on Negative Reviews and Initial Price to see if the games with discounts would be seperated this way.
 However, this did not work.

+In another file I run that model that uses positive reviews and CCU (number of concurrent gamers) to predict reputation.
+Reputation would be defined as good if the ratio of positive to negative reviews is 10 or more.
+It would be bad otherwise.

+And in my third SVM file I use positive reviews and CCU to predict if a game is free to play.
+A game is free to play if it has this tag in their genre's column in the dataset.

 # K nearest Neighbors